-Suitable habitat for alkali hymenoxys occurs on the Project site, but it is fragmented and degraded; meadows are heavily grazed by cattle and horses and lower montane coniferous forest is fragmented and lacks a native understory.
+Suitable montane coniferous forest and meadow habitat for alkali hymenoxys occurs on the Project site, but it is fragmented and degraded; meadows are heavily grazed by cattle and horses and lower montane coniferous forest is fragmented and lacks a native understory.
 Potential for alkali hymenoxys to occur in the Project area is low.